jbussemaker/SBArchOpt/sb_arch_opt/algo/pymoo_readme.md

 `get_nsga2`.

 To restart an optimization from a previous run, intermediate results storage must have been used in that previous run.
 To then initialize an algorithm, use the `initialize_from_previous_results` function.
+Partial results are stored after each evaluation (or after `problem.get_n_batch_evaluate()` evaluations), so even partially-evaluated populations can be recovered.

 ```python
 from pymoo.optimize import minimize